Resident Evil: Dead Aim: Plot

 Briefly exploring the island, which is shown to contain an abandoned Umbrella facility, Bruce moves down into its waterways in search of Morpheus.
 Making his way through a series of underwater channels, he discovers that the island was used as a waste disposal facility for failed BOWs until it was recently lost in a biohazardous outbreak.
-Deeper in the facility, Fong Ling has escaped from "Pluto," a failed experiment that Umbrella lost track of, later rejoining with Morpheus.
-It is at this point that they discover that the Chinese have given in to Morpheus' demands and have agreed to pay up, arranging for an orbital weapons satellite to kill Fong Ling with a targeted laser device to maintain total secrecy.
+Deeper in the facility, Fong Ling has escaped from "Pluto", a failed experiment that Umbrella lost track of, later rejoining with Morpheus.
+It is at this point that they discover that the Chinese have given into Morpheus' demands and agreed to pay up, arranging for an orbital weapons satellite to kill Fong Ling with a targeted laser device to maintain total secrecy.
 Bruce correctly deduces that the satellite is tracking a chip in her tattoo, and proceeds to dig it out with a knife.
 With the chip destroyed, the satellite ceases its attack.
-The two make their way to a storage facility to transport to the underwater Bio-Sphere where the missile silo is a part of, but Bruce is forced to fight Pluto before he can reach it.
+The two make their way to a storage facility to travel to the underwater Bio-Sphere where the missile silo is a part of, but Bruce is forced to fight Pluto before he can reach it.

-With the Pluto defeated, the two make their way down the elevator; Morpheus makes a sudden reappearance, sending the elevator crashing to the seafloor.
+With Pluto defeated, the two make their way down the elevator; Morpheus makes a sudden reappearance, sending the elevator crashing to the seafloor.
 The two operatives survive the crash and explore the facility, finding that Morpheus' own bioterrorist organization has already been compromised by another t-Virus outbreak.
 Fong Ling is captured by Morpheus, who uses her to play a game with Bruce - try to save her, or abandon her to complete the mission.
 Bruce chooses to save her, allowing Fong Ling to provide logistical support as he searches for the missiles.
-Unfortunately, a greatly mutated Morpheus attempts to stop Bruce from reaching the missiles in time, though further damage causes the G-mutant to expand in size.
-Bruce successfully defeats Morpheus, causing the mutated BOW to continually expand in size until the underwater facility self destructs.
-With the missiles prevented from being launched, Morpheus disposed of, any trace of the facility also destroyed, Bruce and Fong Ling make their way to the surface using a life boat to escape.
+However, a greatly mutated Morpheus attempts to stop Bruce from reaching the missiles in time, though further damage causes the G-mutant to expand in size.
+Bruce successfully defeats Morpheus, causing the mutated BOW to continually expand in size until the underwater facility self-destructs.
+With the missiles prevented from being launched, Morpheus disposed of, and any trace of the facility destroyed, Bruce and Fong Ling make their way to the surface using a life boat to escape.
 The life boat launches a flare into the sky revealing the location of the agents to their superiors/rescue services.
-Bruce asks Fong ling to come to America with him, but she declines saying she belongs to her own nation, after making a witty a remark and impressing her with her language, the two are seen embracing as a helicopter arrives to escort the two agents to safety.
+Bruce asks Fong Ling to come with him to America.
+She declines, saying she belongs to her own nation.
+Bruce makes a witty remark in her language and the two agents embrace as a helicopter arrives to escort them to safety.